 The project timeline called for a full shut down of the westbound lanes of I-696 between I-94 and I-75 this past spring, while the eastbound lanes remained open.
 That pattern has this year switched, and EB lanes are closed for construction after eastbound traffic was shifted to the newly paved westbound lanes in August.
 Westbound traffic remains shut down between I-94 and I-75.

-Roads & Bridges visited this project during earlier phases of construction, video of which can be found here.
+Roads & Bridges visited this project during earlier phases of construction.